Skip to content

 auto [r, g, b] = rgb;

-Each row of a two-dimensional array can also be unpacked in a loop:
+Each row of a 2D array can be unpacked in a loop:

 cpp